DonghaoWu/MERN-Template-V2/README-FOLDER/Forget&Reset(part5).md

 ### `Brief Contents & codes position.`
 - 5.1 Create route middleware(forgotPassword), `Location:./controllers/auth.js`
-- 5.2 Create some Mongo middleware in User model, `Location:./models/User.js`
+- 5.2 Create a new Mongo middleware in User model, `Location:./models/User.js`
-- 5.3 Add the new middleware in route to build a api, `Location:./apis/auth`
+- 5.3 Add the new middleware in route to build an api, `Location:./apis/auth`
 -------------------------
 - 5.4 Install nodemailer, create a account in mailtrap and set up some variable.`Location:./config/config.env`
 - 5.5 Add a new method in utils.`Location:./utils/sendEmail.js`